Electromagnetism from relativistic fluid dynamics: Gauge symmetry and matter space formulation

-It is essential to distinguish gauge fields that satisfy $m^a A_a=0$ from those that do not.
-To clarify this point, let us consider the Aharonov-Bohm effect in the presence of a magnetic flux.
-Take $m^a$ along the time direction, so that $\vec{E}=0$ while $\vec{B} \neq 0$.
-For a charge $q$ traveling along a closed path $P$, the quantum phase shift is given by \be{AB} \Delta \varphi \propto q \int_{P}A_a dx^a , \ee where $A_a$ denotes the vector potential.
-If the path is varied by $\delta x^a$, the effect differs depending on the direction: \begin{itemize} \item A spatial variation $\delta x^i$ can change the enclosed magnetic flux, thereby altering the phase. \item A temporal variation $\delta t$, however, cannot change the flux because the magnetic field is time-independent in this setup.
-Consequently, the scalar potential $A_0$ does not contribute to the geometric phase. \end{itemize} This example shows that only the part of the gauge potential constrained by $m^aA_a=0$, which originates from the matter space, produces observable effects.
-It thereby supports our conjecture that the essential physical content is encoded in the matter-space fields themselves.
+It is physically essential to distinguish gauge fields restricted by $m^a A_a = 0$ from general unconstrained fields.
+To elucidate this distinction, consider the Aharonov-Bohm effect in the presence of a magnetic flux.
+Suppose $m^a$ points entirely along the temporal direction, establishing a frame where $\vec{E}=0$ but $\vec{B} \neq 0$.
+For a particle with charge $q$ traversing a closed spatial loop $P$, the quantum geometric phase shift is given by: \be{AB} \Delta \varphi \propto q \oint_{P} A_a dx^a . \ee If the integration path is deformed by $\delta x^a$, the resulting physical effect depends heavily on the direction of the variation: \begin{itemize} \item A spatial variation $\delta x^i$ alters the magnetic flux enclosed by the loop, thereby modulating the phase shift. \item A temporal variation $\delta t$, however, cannot alter the enclosed flux because the magnetic field is strictly static in this setup.
+Consequently, the scalar potential $A_0$ contributes nothing to the observable geometric phase. \end{itemize} This canonical example indicates that only the components of the gauge potential satisfying $m^a A_a = 0$---namely, those inherited from the matter space---contribute to the physically relevant phase.
+It therefore supports the view that the essential electromagnetic degrees of freedom are encoded in the matter-space fields themselves.

+The analysis in this section has been purely kinematical.
+It identifies the geometrically preferred frame, clarifies how magnetic-type sources arise when $\bm{G}$ is not closed, and singles out the restricted gauge sector associated with the matter space.
+In the next section, we adopt the standard action-based viewpoint of relativistic fluid dynamics to couple this structure to ordinary electric charge and derive the remaining Maxwell equation.
+This does not represent a shift away from the matter-space construction of electromagnetism; rather, it shows how that construction is embedded and completed at the dynamical level within the same fluid framework.